davidmalcolm/texi2rst/output/preprocessing-directives.rst

   constant expression that controls conditional inclusion may have a negative value (C90 6.8.1, C99 and C11 6.10.1).

-* The places that are searched for an included <> delimited header, and how the places are specified or the header is identified (C90 6.8.2, C99 and C11 6.10.2).
+* The places that are searched for an included :samp:`<>` delimited header, and how the places are specified or the header is identified (C90 6.8.2, C99 and C11 6.10.2).

-* How the named source file is searched for in an included "" delimited header (C90 6.8.2, C99 and C11 6.10.2).
+* How the named source file is searched for in an included :samp:`""` delimited header (C90 6.8.2, C99 and C11 6.10.2).

 * The method by which preprocessing tokens (possibly resulting from